 TSU CATALOG FACT SHEET #8 DEGREE PROGRAMS: COLLEGE OF BIBLICAL COUNSELING COLLEGE OVERVIEW The TSU College of Biblical Counseling exists for the purpose of training individuals to assist others in dealing with the complexities of life from a biblical perspective.
 Offering the MA, MDiv, and DMin degrees, the College affirms and teaches that Scripture is all-sufficient for developing and maintaining a holy and useful life in the service of Jesus Christ.
-MASTER OF ARTS or MASTER OF DIVINITY in BIBLICAL COUNSELING - Total semester credit hours (SCH): 48 (MA) or 66 (MDiv) (including relevant transfer and portfolio credit) - MA prerequisites: a bachelor degree (or equivalent) including 35 SCH general studies (or equivalent) - MDiv prerequisites: a bachelorc degree (or equivalent) - Language requirement: There is no language requirement: however, a good working knowledge of New Testament Greek is strongly recommended, because the New Testament addresses most of the contemporary counseling issues.
-MAJOR COURSES: (all courses are 3 SCH) BC511 Fundamentals of Biblical Counseling I BC512 Fundamentals of Biblical Counseling II BD513 Crisis Counseling BC514 Conflict Resolution BC515 Marriage & the Family BC516 Pre-Marital Counseling BC517 Contemporary Issues & Critical Thinking BC518 Comparative Analysis of Counseling Methods BC519 Biblical Counseling Internship BC600 independent Study BC601 Independent Study ELECTIVE COURSES: (all courses are 3 SCH; courses may be selected from other TSU Colleges & Institutes) DOCTOR OF MINISTRY in BIBLICAL COUNSELING - Total semester credit hours (SCH): 45 (including relevant transfer and portfolio credit) - Prerequisites: a relevant master degree (or equivalent) SECTION ONE: (15 SCH) Doctoral Reading & Research in major focus area (as assigned by Academic Advisor in consultation with the Dean) SECTION TWO: (15 SCH) Doctoral Seminars in major focus area (as assigned by Academic Advisor in consultation with the Dean) SECTION THREE: (15 SCH) BC985 Dissertation/Project: Writing, Defense, & Publication
+MASTER OF ARTS or MASTER OF DIVINITY IN BIBLICAL COUNSELING - Total semester credit hours (SCH): 48 (MA) or 66 (MDiv) (including relevant transfer and portfolio credit) - MA prerequisites: a bachelors degree (or equivalent) including 35 SCH general studies (or equivalent) - MDiv prerequisites: a bachelor degree (or equivalent) - Language requirement: There is no language requirement: however, a good working knowledge of New Testament Greek is strongly recommended, because the New Testament addresses most of the contemporary counseling issues.

+MAJOR COURSES: (all courses are 3 SCH)

+BC511 Fundamentals of Biblical Counseling I

+BC512 Fundamentals of Biblical Counseling II

+BD513 Crisis Counseling

+BC514 Conflict Resolution

+BC515 Marriage & the Family

+BC516 Pre-Marital Counseling

+BC517 Contemporary Issues & Critical Thinking

+BC518 Comparative Analysis of Counseling Methods

+BC519 Biblical Counseling Internship

+BC600 independent Study

+BC601 Independent Study

+ELECTIVE COURSES: (all courses are 3 SCH; courses may be selected from other TSU Colleges & Institutes)

+DOCTOR OF MINISTRY in BIBLICAL COUNSELING

+- Total semester credit hours (SCH): 45 (including relevant transfer and portfolio credit)

+- Prerequisites: a relevant masters degree (or equivalent)

+SECTION ONE: (15 SCH)

+Doctoral Reading & Research in major focus area (as assigned by Academic Advisor in consultation with

+the Dean)

+SECTION TWO: (15 SCH)

+Doctoral Seminars in major focus area (as assigned by Academic Advisor in consultation with the Dean)

+SECTION THREE: (15 SCH)

+BC985 Dissertation/Project: Writing, Defense, & Publication

+TSU CATALOG FACT SHEET #9 DEGREE PROGRAMS: COLLEGE OF BIBLICAL LANGUAGES

+COLLEGE OVERVIEW

-TSU CATALOG FACT SHEET #9 DEGREE PROGRAMS: COLLEGE OF BIBLICAL LANGUAGES COLLEGE OVERVIEW The TSU College of Biblical Languages awards the MA degree, and the major courses can also be used as an emphasis inside another degree program.
+The TSU College of Biblical Languages awards the MA degree, and the major courses can also be used as an emphasis inside another degree program.
 Committed to the divine inspiration and authority of the Bible, the College offers a range of biblically-relevant language courses, supported by faculty members who are qualified in and dedicated to their teaching discipline.
-Members of the College faculty routinely participate in lectures, seminars, and symposia held at the TSU campus in Albuquerque and other venues.
-MASTER OF ARTS in BIBLICAL LANGUAGES - Total semester credit hours (SCH): 48 (M.A.) or 66 (M.Div.) (including relevant transfer and portfolio credit) - MA prerequisites: a bachelorc degree (or equivalent) including 35 SCH general studies (or equivalent) MAJOR COURSES: (all courses are 3 SCH) BL511 OT Hebrew Grammar & Syntax I BL512 OT Hebrew Grammar & Syntax II BL513 NT Greek Grammar & Syntax I BL514 NT Greek Grammar & Syntax II BL515 Aramaic Grammar & Syntax BL516 Septuagint (LXX) BL517 Ugaritic Grammar & Syntax BL518 OT Hebrew Reading: Jonah BL519 NT Greek Reading: Colossians BL520 Literary Structure in Antiquity ELECTIVE COURSES:
+Members of the Colleges faculty routinely participate in lectures, seminars, and symposia held at the TSU campus in Albuquerque and other venues.

+MASTER OF ARTS in BIBLICAL LANGUAGES

+- Total semester credit hours (SCH): 48 (M.A.) or 66 (M.Div.) (including relevant transfer and portfolio credit)

+- MA prerequisites: a bachelor

+degree (or equivalent) including 35 SCH general studies (or equivalent).

+REQUIRED COURSES: (all courses are 3 SCH unless noted otherwise)

+BL411 Dead Sea Scrolls

+BL512 OT Hebrew Grammar & Syntax (6 SCH)

+BL513 NT Greek Grammar & Syntax I (6 SCH)

+BL514 NT Greek Grammar & Syntax II

+BL516 Aramaic Grammar & Syntax

+BL517 Ugaritic Grammar & Syntax

+BL518 OT Hebrew Reading I: Jonah

+BL519 NT Greek Reading: Colossians

+BL520 Literary Structure in Antiquity

+BL607 History of the Semitic Alphabet

+BL609 Akkadian Grammar & Syntax

+TO FINISH DEGREE: (Choose 3 of the following)

+BL601 OT Hebrew Reading: Covenants

+BL602 OT Hebrew Reading: Ruth

+BL603 OT Hebrew Reading: Poetry

+BL604 NT Greek Reading: John

+BL605 NT Greek Reading: Hebrews

+BL606 Cuneiform Writing Systems

+BL608 Classical Syriac